Won-Life/.github/profile/README.md

-🏙️ TODOJI is a goal-management app based on the **Mandarat method**.
+🏙️ TODO-JI is a goal-management app based on the **Mandarat method**.
 It helps users break down big goals into smaller tasks, track progress, and stay motivated with a game-like experience.

 ## Features